Endoscopic Sinus Surgery for Children

 How do I get my child ready for endoscopic sinus surgery?

-The ENT will examine your child’s ears, nose, and throat.
-Your child may need tests such as a CT scan of the sinuses.
+The ENT healthcare provider will examine your child’s ears, nose, and throat.
+Your child may need tests, such as a CT scan of the sinuses.
 Your child’s ENT will explain your child’s surgery.